Activating More Pixels in Image Super-Resolution Transformer: Experiments

-Tab.~\ref{quantitative results} shows the quantitative comparison of our approach and the state-of-the-art methods: EDSR~\cite{edsr}, RCAN~\cite{rcan}, SAN~\cite{san}, IGNN \cite{ignn}, HAN~\cite{han}, NLSN~\cite{nlsn}, RCAN-it~\cite{rcanit}, as well as approaches using ImageNet pre-training, \textit{i.e.}, IPT~\cite{ipt} and EDT~\cite{edt}.
-We can see that our approach outperforms the other methods significantly on all benchmark datasets.
-Especially, HAT surpasses SwinIR by 0.48dB$\sim$0.64dB on the Urban100 dataset and 0.34dB$\sim$0.45dB on the Manga109 dataset.
-When compared with the approaches using pre-training, HAT also has large performance gains of more than 0.5dB against EDT on the Urban100 dataset for all three scales.
-Besides, HAT with pre-training outperforms SwinIR by a huge margin of up to 1dB on the Urban100 dataset for $\times$2 SR. Moreover, the large model HAT-L can even bring further improvement.
-It is noteworthy that the performance gaps are much larger on the Urban100 dataset, as it contains more structured and self-repeated patterns.
-This is beneficial for our method to utilize more useful information.
-All these results have demonstrated the effectiveness of our method.
+\textbf{Quantitative results.} Tab.~\ref{quantitative results} shows the quantitative comparison of our approach and the state-of-the-art methods: EDSR~\cite{edsr}, RCAN~\cite{rcan}, SAN~\cite{san}, IGNN \cite{ignn}, HAN~\cite{han}, NLSN~\cite{nlsn}, RCAN-it~\cite{rcanit}, as well as approaches using ImageNet pre-training, \textit{i.e.}, IPT~\cite{ipt} and EDT~\cite{edt}.
+We can see that our method outperforms the other methods significantly on all benchmark datasets.
+Concretely, HAT surpasses SwinIR by 0.48dB$\sim$0.64dB on Urban100 and 0.34dB$\sim$0.45dB on Manga109.
+When compared with the approaches using pre-training, HAT also has large performance gains of more than 0.5dB against EDT on Urban100 for all three scales.
+Besides, HAT with pre-training outperforms SwinIR by a huge margin of up to 1dB on Urban100 for $\times$2 SR. Moreover, the large model HAT-L can even bring further improvement and greatly expands the performance upper bound of this task.
+HAT-S with fewer parameters and similar computation can also significantly outperforms the state-of-the-art method SwinIR.
+(Detailed computational complexity comparison can be found in the \textit{supp.} file.)
+Note that the performance gaps are much larger on Urban100, as it contains more structured and self-repeated patterns that can provide more useful pixels for reconstruction when the utilized range of information is enlarged.
+All these results show the effectiveness of our method.